BLCM/bl3mods/Aaron0000/Balands/README.md

 Reverbration - Damage reduced by 50% (damage on the skill card does not match actual damage, deals roughly the same damage as standard Phasecast on initial hit now), lowered cooldown to 22 seconds.

 Tandava - Damage increased by 77%, cooldown lowered to 24 seconds.
+Added a note to the skill description mentioning that Splash bonuses apply to this action skill.

 Soul Sap - Reduced lifesteal to 15%, reduce Ascendant bonus to 5%.